iPad mini 4 review

 On the front, you'll find a 1.2Mp camera, which is not so great compared to the 5Mp front facing camera of the iPad Pro 9.7, but it is the same as the one found in the iPad Air 2.

-As can be expected, the iPad mini 4 runs iOS 9, and is upgradable to iOS 10 with no issues.
-We won't go into detail here about the software because we could talk about it for days, but you can find out everything you need to know about iOS 9 by following the links below.
+As can be expected, the iPad mini 4 runs iOS 10, and will be upgradable to iOS 11 with no issues.
+We won't go into detail here about the software because we could talk about it for days, but you can find out everything you need to know about iOS 10 and iOS 11 by following the links below.

 The iPad mini 4 is a great little tablet that comes in at a price that reflects its quality and capabilities.
 It looks gorgeous, is a breeze to use and leaves little to be desired.
-It's a shame that Apple has kept the 16GB model, as we were really hoping that the starter model would be 32GB at £319, but we'd still recommend the £399 64GB model of iPad mini 4 over the 16GB iPad Air 2.
+It's a shame that it hasn't been updated since September 2015, though!